DailyTools

 }

-The most widely used convention is 2-space indentation, which is the default in Prettier and JSON.stringify() documentation examples.
+The most widely used convention is 2-space indentation — it's the default in Prettier and what JSON.stringify() examples show.
 Four-space indentation is common in Python projects.
-Both are equally valid — consistency within a project matters more than the specific choice.
+Both are valid; what matters is consistency within a project, not the specific choice.

 Common JSON Syntax Errors and How to Fix Them

 JSON syntax is stricter than JavaScript.
-Developers coming from JS make these mistakes constantly, and a JSON validator will catch all of them with a specific error location:
+Developers coming from JS make these mistakes constantly, and a good validator will catch all of them with a specific error location — not just a generic 'invalid JSON' message:

 • Single-quoted strings: {'key': 'value'} — JSON requires double quotes around both keys and values